African American In Africa: Dewey In Kinshasa, DRC

 As an African American in DRC my welcome has been very warm and positive.
 Most Congolese brothers want to know all about America and are puzzled as to why I would leave America for DRC.
 The women want to marry me as a way to get to America.

-You have said that in your next life you want to come back as a Congolese.
+You SAY in your next life you want to come back as a Congolese.
 What do you love the most about living there?

 I want to be reborn in my next life in DRC because of the beautiful nature of the Congolese people and the country itself.
 And because of the tremendous potential the country holds.